bvett/adaptive-timer/README.md

 ### Producer / Consumer
 [usage_1.py](https://github.com/bvett/adaptive-timer/blob/main/src/examples/usage_1.py) demonstrates how AdaptiveTimer can be used in a basic producer/consumer application.

-This is useful when downstream processing (such as storage, display, or transmitting) needs to occur whenever a value is captured.
+This is useful when downstream processing (such as storage, display, or transmitting) needs to occur whenever an updated value is available.

 ```python
 timer = AdaptiveTimer(1)